exmg/nbob/README.md

 ### nBob config
 The special configuration section with key `nbob` has the following options:

-* `multiCore` - Toggles multi-core processing on or off (sometimes single-core is faster)
+* `multiCore = true` - Toggles multi-core processing on or off

+**Example:**

+	"nbob": {
+		"multiCore": false
+	},

+Adding this section to your user config file (`~/.nbob/nbob-config.json`) would result in all of your builds defaulting to not using multi-core processing.
+This can be useful if you have found that the overhead does not outweigh the improved processing speed on your system.

 ### Project config
 The special configuration section with key `project` has the following options: